slmjkdbtl/dirty_rust/README.md

 ### cli

-The `dirty` binary is for running lua scripts
+The `dirty` binary is for running scripts
 ```sh
 $ dirty frog.lua
 ```

-If no argument is provided, it'll search for `main.lua`
+If no argument is provided, it'll search for `main.{lua,py}`

 ### examples